 This tutorial assumes that you are running on Unix, but might be adaptable easily to Windows.

-For the quickest way through, you should be able to cut and paste each shell block from this tutorial directly into a terminal.
+For a more manual approach, you should be able to cut and paste each shell block from this tutorial directly into a terminal.

 Getting the code¶

 There are many ways to get the code on your machine.
 For this tutorial, we will use easy_install to install and run buildbot.
 While this isn't the preferred method to install buildbot, it is the simplest one to use for the purposes of this tutorial because it should work on all systems.
-(The preferred method would be to install buildbot from packages of your distribution.)
+(The preferred method would be to install buildbot via pip.)

 - To make this work, you will need the following installed:

 Preferably, use your package installer to install these.

 You will also need a working Internet connection, as virtualenv and easy_install will need to download other projects from the Internet.

 Buildbot does not require root access.
 Run the commands in this tutorial as a normal, unprivileged user.